KEEP ME COVERED / SWINGIN' SINGLES / WHAT'S NEW? / ABOUT THIS SITE / CONTACT / LINKS / HOME

 ...And with Stuart Granger in "Requiem For A Secret Agent" (1967), with a groovy score by Piero Umiliani

 ...And also in "Troppo Per Vivre" (1967) with a Francesco De Masi score on the Cam label.

-Agent 077 returned in "Mission Bloody Mary" (1965) with a score by Angelo F. Lavagnino and a main theme by Ennio Morricone on a GDM label CD and...
+The second 077 flick, "Mission Bloody Mary" (1965) scored by Angelo F. Lavagnino (with a main theme by Ennio Morricone) can be found on a GDM label CD, and...

-"Operation Lady Chaplin" (1966) by Bruno Nicolai on the Digitmovies label.
-Oh, and Agent 077 was joined by who else?
-Daniella Bianchi (as Lady Chaplin)!
-Unfortunately, the title theme (performed by Bobby Solo) is lost or destroyed, or sitting in someone's garage, but was at least released on a 45 in Brazil.
+"Operation Lady Chaplin" (1966) by Bruno Nicolai was released on the Digitmovies label.
+Oh, and Lady Chaplin is who else?
+Daniella Bianchi!
+Unfortunately, the title theme (performed by Bobby Solo) is lost or destroyed, or sitting in someone's garage, but can be on a 45 from Brazil.

 One more with Daniella Bianchi - Scacco Internazionale (1968).
 This time with Tab Hunter as a journalist with good spies and bad spies on his tail.
 The score by Carlo Rustichelli is on the BEAT label.